Congratulations! You’ve graduated college and are ready to settle into your first post-graduation job.

 Because you’ve been surrounded by your own generation your entire life until now, it can be a bit challenging to understand how other generations see the world.
 Of course, memes and jokes on social media don’t help, either!

 Baby boomers were born between 1945 and 1964.
-They have a strong work ethic but didn’t grow up with access to a lot of technology.
+They have a strong work ethic but didn’t grow up with access to much technology.
 They tend to stay in one job for a long time, and they prefer face-to-face communication.

 Generation X was born between 1965 and 1980.
 This generation is financially responsible and hard-working.
 They are often comfortable working with technology but also do well in person.
 Generation X workers look for flexibility in their work environment.